moreishi/python-blog/README.md

 # Welcome to Python Blog using Django!

-The purpose of this Python Blog project, is to execute the Django setup and slowly add routes and apps.
+The purpose of this Python Blog project, is to execute the Django setup then slowly add routes and applications.

-Technically I use this steps to learn Python CRUD to become slowly well-versed in Python while adding new features to it.
-In the next commits you will see bigger improvements.
-So follow this and learn with me at the same time.
+Technically I use this approach to learn Python MVC and to become well-versed in Python while adding new features.
+In the next commits we will see bigger improvements.
+Follow this repo and learn with me while building this simple zero to hero project!

 ## Usage